Partner Marketing Manager Jobs in USA with Visa Sponsorship

 Does a Partner Marketing Manager role qualify for H-1B sponsorship?

-Yes, Partner Marketing Manager qualifies as a specialty occupation under H-1B rules when the employer requires a bachelor's degree or higher in marketing, business, or a related field.
+Yes, Partner Marketing Manager qualifies as a specialty occupation under H-1B visa rules when the employer requires a bachelor's degree or higher in marketing, business, or a related field.
 USCIS will scrutinize whether a specific degree is genuinely required rather than preferred, so the job description wording matters significantly.
 Employers with established immigration programs handle this routinely.

 What degree do I need for a sponsored Partner Marketing Manager position?